Ronaldo-V/RV-Personal-Trainer-Website/README.md

 - Ubuntu is the font used for the body with sans serif used as a fallback font.
 - The Ubuntu font has been selected as I feel as though it has a similar feel to the font used in the logo, whilst also remaining clear to read.
 - Different font weights have been used for various parts of the website.
-- Most of the content is white text and a black background, but in the form section there are 3 other combinations of text color with a background.
+- Most of the content is white text and a black background, but in the form section there are 3 other combinations of text colour with a background.
 The text is clear and easy to read with testing done to ensure it is to a good standard.

 ## FEATURES
 - Header